gaman547/gaman547/README.md

 </picture>

-# Hello, I'm Gabi
+# Hello World!, My name is Gabi
 <a href="https://www.linkedin.com/in/gaman547/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am an enthusiastic and reliable engineer, equipped with a diverse and adaptable skill-set.
+I have a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.